 Who is responsible for paying those medical bills?

 Often, a person gets bitten by a dog because the dog’s owner was negligent in some way.
 Sometimes, a dog owner lets their dog roam unleashed, directly violating municipal leash laws.
 If they do this and their dog causes harm to someone, they can be held liable for the injuries.

 If you or a loved one are the victims of a dog bite, report it to the appropriate authorities.
 What you may not know is that the dog that bit may have a history of being aggressive yet was still allowed to be around people.

 The average payout for a dog bite settlement was $37,051.

 Do you have that much money lying around to handle an emergency?

 If the bite is severe enough to require surgery, the costs will certainly rise above that number.

 Children make up more than 50 percent of all dog bite victims, largely due to the fact that they cannot get away quickly or fight back.
 The elderly are also extremely vulnerable to dog bites.

 Moving Forward From Here

 We know that dealing with a dog bite can be confusing.
 The last thing you expected when you went out was a dog attacking you or a loved one.
 We know that medical bills from dog bites can be expensive.
 If you are bitten and have to miss work, you may miss out on income for a period of time.
 At the Law Offices of Howard Craig Kornberg, we understand these cases and will work to ensure you are fairly compensated for your injury.
-When you need a dog bite attorney in Los Angeles, you can contact us by clicking here or calling 310-997-0904 for a free consultation.
+When you need a dog bite lawyer, you can contact us by clicking here or calling 310-997-0904 for a free consultation.
 Let us focus on the case so you can focus on healing.